RBM: Restricted Boltzmann Machines

 Persistent Contrastive Divergence (PCD)

-Persistent Contrastive Divergence (PCD) is obtained from CD approximation by replacing the sample by a sample from a Gibbs chain that is independent of the sample
+Persistent Contrastive Divergence (PCD) is obtained from CD approximation by replacing the sample

 of the training distribution.